 Correct: George said, " I will pick up the laundry today on the way home from work."

 "Great, Then I will get us some Chinese take-out for dinner," Sally replied.

-4. Same Speaker?
-No New Paragraph
+4. New Speaker, New Paragraph

 Sometimes, a lot of description or other information might come in between the words someone is speaking.
 In that case, you need to remember: